 The photos below were taken by me on October 26, 2010, and show the YORKTOWN still laid up at the Philadelphia Naval Shipyard.

 The photos below were taken by me on May 4, 2012, and show the YORKTOWN still laid up at the Philadelphia Naval Shipyard.
-However, she has been moved out of the shipyard's basin - probably in preparation for her upcoming disposal.
+However, she has been moved out of the shipyard's basin.

 The photos below were taken by Michael Jenning and show the YORKTOWN laid up at the Philadelphia Naval Shipyard on October 7, 2018.